onja-org/w2_bootstrap_layouts_and_components/README.md

 **💡 Master Challenge:** You've learned all the color patterns - now apply them to alerts!

 **Bootstrap Concepts Introduced In This Exercise**:
 - [Alerts](https://getbootstrap.com/docs/5.3/components/alerts/): Bootstrap alerts create a colored background for messages.
-They can also provide a close button and be dismissible.
+They can also be made dismissable by adding a close button.

 **Step-by-step instructions:**